FOREX-Euro falls to 3-week low vs dollar on Greece delay

 Risk aversion due to the Greece worries buoyed the safe-haven U.S. dollar, with the dollar index hitting a three-week high of 80.078.

-The U.S. currency also rose to a 3-1/2 month high of 78.83 yen, breaking above reported stop loss orders above 78.80 yen, although traders said option-related offers ahead of 79 yen may cap gains.
+The U.S. currency also rose to a 3-1/2 month high of 78.79 yen, with traders citing stop loss orders above 78.80 yen, although option-related offers ahead of 79 yen may cap gains.

 The dollar was lifted versus the yen after a firm break above its 200-day moving average this week, though some analysts cautioned that it was premature to say whether there would be further gains in the dollar.